cfshi/coronavirus/fake_researchnet.md

 Suggested Institutes: Population and Public Health

+### Attachments

+5 page proposal pdf

+Note: We actually included the reference list with the 5 page proposal for the rabies grant.

 ## Complete Summary of Research Proposal

 TODO

 ## Enter Budget Information

-DE NPI 6 hours/week
-JD PI 5 hours/week
-MLi CoA 5 hours/week
-BMB CoA 5 hours/week
-Yeh CoA 5 hours/week
+5 hours/week for NPI, PI, CoA
-Nai Collab 3 hours/week
-Naveed KU 3 hours/week
+3 hours/week for Collab, KU

-CFS CoA 40 hours/week
+40 hours/week for CFS and BC postdoc